 Advanced Wound Care

-With diseases such as diabetes, the blood circulation becomes poor in the periphery of the body.
+With diseases such as diabetes, blood circulation becomes poor in the periphery of the body.
 Because the skin is unable to heal efficiently, diabetic ulcers may occur.
-HBOT increases the oxygen concentration in the blood circulation, in turn increasing white blood cell count, which helps the diabetic wound to heal.
+HBOT increases the oxygen concentration in the blood circulation, in turn increasing white blood cell count, which helps the diabetic wound heal.
 The dose, duration, pressure, treatment interval and number of treatments must be tailored to your wound.

 In addition to wound therapy, scientific evidence shows HBOT treats a number of other conditions.
 The Committee on Hyperbaric Oxygen Therapy of the Undersea and Hyperbaric Medicine recommends it for treatment of: